javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 ```

 Probably, the situation with outer variables is quite clear for you as of now.
 But in more complex situations a deeper understanding of internals may be required.
-So here you go.
+So let's go ahead.

 ## Environments in detail

+Now as you understand how closures work generally, we may finally descend to the very nuts and bolts.

-For a more in-depth understanding, here's what's going on in the `makeCounter` example step-by-step, down to the nuts and bolts:
+Here's what's going on in the `makeCounter` example step-by-step, follow it to make sure that you understand everything.
+Please note the additional `[[Environment]]` property that we didn't cover yet.

 1. When the script has just started, there is only global Lexical Environment: